jkennedy559/jkennedy559.github.io/_posts/2020-04-16-LogRegTitanic.md

 Cost as a general metric invokes loss, error, miscalculation so however its tallied up we want it minimised.
 Prior to the mathematics let's think generally about how the cost function might work given our predicament.

-We know whether each individual in our dataset survived the shipwreck and we are building a model that is going to predict for each individual the likeihood of survival.
-Accesing each individual iteratively we can tally a penalty for each prediction that is low when the model is on the right track and high when it's barking up the wrong tree.
+We know whether each individual in our dataset survived the shipwreck and we are building a model that is going to predict for each individual the likelihood of survival.
+Accessing each individual iteratively we can tally a penalty for each prediction that is low when the model is on the right track and high when it's barking up the wrong tree.
 Our model makes predictions between 0 & 1 but, given the sigmoid transformation, it never actually predicts with 100% certainty.
 So when our model predicts with a high degree of certainty, >80%, that an individual survived when they in fact did we don't want it to be penalised very much.
 Equally if the model predicts with high certainty that an individual survived when they were in fact at the bottum of the sea we want a substantial penalty applied.

 If we were accessing multiple models with the same form but different parameters it would be sensible to favour the model with the lowest average cost tallied in such a manner.
 Hopefully this seems intuitive.